-What types of leather tools do you make, or what is your role in the leather craft business?
+What types of leather goods do you make, or what is your role in the leather craft business?

-What purchase of $100 or more has most positively impacted your business in the last six months (or in recent memory)?
+What purchase of $100 or less has most positively impacted your leather crafting in the last six months (or in recent memory)?

-How has a setback, or seeming setback, set you up for later success with Weaver Leathercraft?
+How has a setback, or seeming setback, set you up for later success in leather craft?
 Do you have a “favorite failure”?

 What is one of the best or most worthwhile investments you’ve ever made?
 (Could be an investment of money, time, energy, etc.)

 I would say that the best investment I’ve made is in my education.
 I did not graduate from college.
 I studied Mechanical Engineering at Purdue University for 7 years before they kicked me out for the last time and told me not to come back.
 Even so, I continue to use what I learned in school (like how to use 3D modeling software to make patterns and forms for my 3D printer), and I also continue to stay curious and try to learn about all of the things that pique my interest.
 Education doesn’t have to be just a degree.
 You can learn so much by traveling the world, engaging in politics, studying religion (even if you aren’t religious), debating philosophy, and by just really listening to people who know things that you don’t.
 Keep an open mind, and I guarantee that you’ll be a better person because of it.

 What’s an unusual or odd technique in your process that you’re pretty sure most people don’t do?

 Quite possibly the use of my 3D Printer.
 I know that other people use them, and they’re getting more popular and affordable, but I still don’t personally know too many other leatherworkers who use 3D printing to help them with their work.

 In the last five years, what new mindset, behavior, or habit has most improved your leather craft?